 You might have a “flooder”

 Does your baby/ toddler stay dry most of the night and then flood their nappy all at once?
-This can cause the nappy to flood due to the sheer volume all at once is what causes the leak.
-If you have a cloth nappy cover, you could also use this to give a secondary barrier for the night time flooder.
+This can cause the nappy to flood due to the sheer volume all at once, which then causes the leak.

 Has your child lost weight or had a growth spurt?

 Sometimes you may have gone up a size and then for some reason leaks start happening, this can occur if the baby/ child has a growth spurt or has had an illness (has lost weight) and goes back down a size in the waist and/or leg.
-Try going back down a size temporarily.
+Try going back down a size temporarily to minimise leaks.